 When an inspector identifies an issue involving significant or immediate public health and safety concerns, the first priority is public safety.
 Based on the circumstances of the case, an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
 The NRC Enforcement Manual provides additional guidance on matters of immediate public health and safety.

 The lead inspector shall ensure that all inspection team members provide written concurrence on the inspection report.
 The lead inspector should also ensure that when substantial changes are made to the inspection report as originally submitted for concurrence, these changes are discussed with the inspector or inspectors involved to ensure continued concurrence.
 Disagreements that cannot be adequately resolved should be documented by the lead inspector.
-Additionally, the gency wide non-concurrence process and differing professional opinion process are available if issues cannot be adequately resolved.
+Additionally, the Agency wide non-concurrence process and differing professional opinion process are available if issues cannot be adequately resolved.

 04.04 NRO Enforcement Coordinator